Jialan8020/CoronavirusProject/README.md

 All case numbers reported in this app (total and active) are from: [https://www.worldometers.info/coronavirus/](https://www.worldometers.info/coronavirus/)
 Longitude and Latitude for each country: [https://developers.google.com/public-data/docs/canonical/countries_csv](https://developers.google.com/public-data/docs/canonical/countries_csv)

+The data sources include data of total confirmed cases, total deaths and total active cases by country and by state in the US.
+The daily-series of worldwide confirmed cases and deaths are also provided in the sources listed above.
+As a result, the data is correctly employed to our purpose.